balladaniel/leaflet-dataclassification/README.md

     - `weight <float>`: line stroke weight, use only in color mode (default: 3, the L.path default)
 #### General options
 - `colorRamp <string>`: color ramp to use for symbology.
 Based on ColorBrewer2 color ramps (https://colorbrewer2.org/), included in Chroma.js.
 Custom colors (`colorCustom`) override this. (default: 'PuRd')
 - `colorCustom <array<string>>`: custom color ramp defined as an array, colors in formats supported by Chroma.js, with opacity support.
 A minimum of two colors are required.
 If defined, custom colors override `colorRamp`.
-Example: ['rgba(210,255,178,1)', '#fec44fff', 'f95f0eff'].
-Examples for yellow in different color formats: 'ffff00', '#ff0', 'yellow', '#ffff0055', 'rgba(255,255,0,0.35)', 'hsla(58,100%,50%,0.6)', chroma('yellow').alpha(0.5).
+Example: ['rgba(210,255,178,1)', '#fec44f', 'f95f0eff'].
+Examples for yellow in different color formats: '#ffff00', 'ffff00', '#ff0', 'yellow', '#ffff0055', 'rgba(255,255,0,0.35)', 'hsla(58,100%,50%,0.6)', chroma('yellow').alpha(0.5).
 For more formats, see: https://gka.github.io/chroma.js/.
 For an interactive color palette helper, see: https://gka.github.io/palettes/.
 - `noDataColor <string>`: fill color to use for features with null/nodata attribute values.
 In polygon, point-color and line-color modes. (default: '#606060')
 - `noDataIgnore <boolean>`: if true, features with null attribute values are not shown on the map.
-This also means the legend will not have a nodata classs (default: false)
+This also means the legend will not have a nodata class (default: false)
 - `reverseColorRamp <boolean>`: if true, reverses the chosen color ramp, both in symbology on map and legend colors.
 Useful when you found a great looking colorramp (green to red), but would prefer reversed colors to match visual implications about colors: green implies positive, red implies negative phenomena. (default: false)
 - `middlePointValue <number>`: adjust boundary value of middle classes (only when classifying into even classes).
 Useful for symmetric classification of diverging data around 0.
 Only use a value within the range of the two middle classes.
 - `classRounding <integer>`: class boundary value rounding.
 When positive numbers are used for this option, class boundary values are rounded to x decimals, zero will round to whole numbers, while negative numbers will round values to the nearest 10, 100, 1000, etc. Example: with a setting of "1", a value of 254777.253 will get rounded up to 254777.3, with "0" it will be 254777, with "-2" it will become 254800. (default: null - no rounding happens, values are used as-is)
 - `legendTitle <string>`: legend header (usually a description of visualized data, with a unit of measurement).
 HTML-markdown and styling allowed.
 To hide header, set this as ''. (by default it inherits target attribute field name, on which the classification is based on)
 - `legendPosition <string>`: ['topleft'|'topright'|'bottomleft'|'bottomright'] legend position, L.control option. (default: 'bottomleft')
 - `legendAscending <boolean>`: if true, value classes in legend will be ascending (low first, high last) (default: false)
-- `legendTemplate <object>`: custom HTML formatting of legend rows using {high} and {low} placeholders (interpreted as high/low value in the context of a given class interval).
+- `legendTemplate <object>`: custom HTML formatting of legend rows using {high}, {low} and {count} placeholders (interpreted as high/low value and feature count in the context of a given class interval).
 Distinct formatting for the highest, lowest and middle class intervals.
 Middle class format requires both {high} and {low}, highest only {low} and lowest only {high}.
+You can also format the row for nodata, if there are features with null attributes and you wish to show a class for them in the legend (defined by `noDataIgnore`).
     - `highest <string>`: template for the upper end of classes, "highest value and above" (default: '{low} <')
     - `middle <string>`: template for rows in the middle, "low to high" (default: '{low} – {high}')
     - `lowest <string>`: template for the lower end of classes, "lowest value and below" (default: '< {high}')